cpondoc/Cadet-Connect/README.md

 # Cadet-Connect
 Documents all of the clubs and honor societies at Frederick High School.
+Built with Flask (first time using it!).